 The safety and security of State of Kansas employees and customers are very important.
-Threats, threatening behavior, acts of violence, or any related conduct which disrupts the organization's ability to execute its mission will not be tolerated.
+Threats, threatening behavior, acts of violence, or any related conduct which disrupts another's work performance or the organization's ability to execute its mission will not be tolerated.

 Any person who makes threats, exhibits threatening behavior, or engages in violent acts on stateowned or leased property may be removed from the premises pending the outcome of an investigation.

-Threats, threatening behavior, or other acts of violence executed off state-owned or leased property but directed at state employees or members of the public while conducting official state business will not be tolerated.
-Off-site threats include, but are not limited to, threats made via the telephone, fax, electronic or conventional mail, or any other communication medium.
+Threats, threatening behavior, or other acts of violence executed off state-owned or leased property but directed at state employees or members of the public while conducting official state business, is a violation of this policy.
+Off-site threats include but are not limited to threats made via the telephone, fax, electronic or conventional mail, or any other communication medium.

-Violations of this policy may lead to barring the individual from state-owned or leased premises, termination of business relationships with that individual, and/or prosecution of the individual.
+Violations of this policy will lead to disciplinary action that may include dismissal, arrest, and prosecution.
+In addition, if the source of such inappropriate behavior is a member of the public, the response may also include barring the person(s) from state-owned or leased premises, termination of business relationships with that individual, and/or prosecution of the person(s) involved.